ZenoxyDev/CleanComms/README.md

 3. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
 4. Search for **CleanComms** or install it from the `.vsix` file.
 5. Reload or restart VS Code.
+6. You can see the `"Clean Comments"` button in the Side Bar.

 ## Usage